vamsi-2312/pes_pd/README.md

 ### **In this repository will be covering the `Physcial Design` Part of our Course.**

-This is Week 3 of our course, th contents of week 1,2 are in this repository<br> https://github.com/vamsi-2312/pes_asic_class
+This is Week 3 of our course, the contents of week 1,2 are in this repository<br> https://github.com/vamsi-2312/pes_asic_class
 <br>

 Week 1 - Introduction<br>